GTunuFu/Student2Startup/README.md

 Since we started over at hackathon I will be writing this in as all in one version to explain all progress that was made at the TAMU HACKATHON for thew 2020 MLH season.

 **Quick Notes:**
-- This was built mostly in native HTML,CSS, and JS with bootstrapper
+- This was built mostly in native HTML,CSS, and JS with Bootstrap
+- Only has dynamic naviagtion between static pages
+- Friendly chat infrastructure exists but actual message sedning has not been implemented yet.
 - To create mobile interface, we used adobe phonegap to push to android
 - Has basic infrastrture from Google Firebase